-Is Trader Joe’s the most universally beloved grocery store?
+Trader Joe’s is arguably the most universally beloved grocery store.
 With friendly employees, low prices, and fun and unique products (looking at you, Everything But the Bagel seasoning), what’s not to like?
 Heck, it has such a cult following that they launched a podcast.
 Sure, maybe the crowds can be annoying.
 And sometimes the new snacks are not that great.
 It’d also be nice if they had a deli counter to cut up big items.

 Turns out, there are solutions to all of those grievances.
-We chatted with a store manager in the northeast to find out how to make your weekly (okay, daily) Trader Joe’s experience faster, more convenient, and even better.
-Here are 16 insider tips that will help you tackle TJ’s like a pro.
+We chatted with a store manager in the northeast to find out how to make your weekly (okay, daily) TJ’s experience faster, more convenient, and even better.
+Here are 16 Trader Joe’s shopping list tips that will help you tackle the store like a pro.

 This may sound like common sense, but you should avoid weekends at all costs if you’d prefer your shopping experience to be less crowded.

 Try to shop during “off-peak” hours, and avoid after work and lunchtime.
+Go in the early morning, right after they open, or late in the evening.
 One Domino editor walks into the Upper West Side store 15 minutes before closing; they close the doors while you’re shopping, so you know a limited number of people will be there.

 What you see is what they have.
 All Trader Joe’s stores get multiple delivery trucks per day, so the stock should be consistent no matter what day you shop.
 Plus, this means everything is always super fresh—all produce arrives the day before it hits shelves or the day of.
 “We call it ‘truck to shelf,'” says the manager.
 “You know that bag of spinach hasn’t been sitting in a box in the back for five days.”

 “Short of grilling up a raw steak, we’ll let you try anything,” says the manager.
 “We’d rather have you open it in the store than take it home and be disappointed.”
-So if you’re deciding between the three-seed sweet potato crackers and the three-seed beet crackers, just ask for a taste test and a crew member will open the packages for you.
+So if you’re deciding between the 3 Seed Sweet Potato Crackers and the 3 Seed Beet Crackers, just ask for a taste test and a crew member will open the packages for you.

 Anything that has the TJ’s private label (close to 85 percent of the store) must be free of high fructose corn syrup, GMO ingredients, hydrogenated oils, MSG, and artificial colors, flavors, and preservatives.
 Plus, Trader Joe’s is committed to only offering seafood from sustainable sources, and over the years, they have eliminated products like orange roughy and red snapper because the fishing methods did not meet their standards.